 There are a ton of free services available to you in Canada.
 You don’t have to spend money on a lot of items in fact.

-Doing this, you don’t have to compare and price match for items during checkout.
+By doing this, you don’t have to compare and price match for items during checkout.

 If you are into reading books and magazines, head out to the nearby library.
 Canadian libraries are damn good in terms of book options and volume.
-You can also get the library card and rent a couple of books you want to read.
+You can also get a library card and rent a couple of books you want to read.
 Doing this way, you don’t have to spend money on buying books unless you have to and it is not available.

 Another point to note here is, where ever possible walk, run or cycle around the neighbourhood.
-You don’t have to take your car everywhere, walk around, use a cycle, its good for health as well as nature.
+You don’t have to take your car everywhere, walk around, use a cycle, it’s good for health as well as nature.
 Spend less on gas.